jdnickell/LatestFilingsEventPublisher/README.md

         Host: www.sec.gov

 However, if you do not provide the User-Agent in a format such as: `Mozilla/5.0 (YourCompany you@example.com)`, you will receive a 403 Forbidden response.

-An Api exists for specific requests by CIK.
-See https://www.sec.gov/edgar/sec-api-documentation.

-## Docker requirement

-Docker is required to be installed and running when building .NET Native AOT Lambda functions on any platform besides Amazon Linux 2023.
-Information on how acquire Docker can be found here: https://docs.docker.com/get-docker/

 ## Here are some steps to follow from Visual Studio: